python/cpython/Doc/library/test.rst

 Running the script by itself automatically starts running all regression tests in the :mod:`test` package.
-It does this by finding all modules in the package whose name starts with ``test_``, importing them, and executing the function :func:`test_main` if present.
+It does this by finding all modules in the package whose name starts with ``test_``, importing them, and executing the function :func:`test_main` if present or loading the tests via unittest.TestLoader.loadTestsFromModule if ``test_main`` does not exist.
 The names of tests to execute may also be passed to the script.
-Specifying a single regression test (:program:`python -m test test_spam`) will minimize output and only print whether the test passed or failed and thus minimize output.
+Specifying a single regression test (:program:`python -m test test_spam`) will minimize output and only print whether the test passed or failed.

 Running :mod:`test` directly allows what resources are available for tests to use to be set.
 You do this by using the ``-u`` command-line